petroemil/Rx.Book/Draft.md

 #### Skip

-While the `Where()` operator works on the whole stream, checks each element against a predicate and decides whether to keep it or not, but it's possible that you might just want to skip elements at the beginning or end of the stream.
+While the `Where()` operator works on the whole stream, checks each element against a predicate and decides whether to keep it or not, it's possible that you might just want to skip elements at the beginning or end of the stream.
 And this is exactly what you can do with the different variations of the `Skip()` operator.
+The difference is similar to `foreach` + `if` vs `while` loops.

 The most simple version lets you specify the number of elements or the duration of time you want to skip at the beginning (with the `Skip()`) or end (with the `SkipLast()`) of the stream.